Training the key players in the energy transition

 Discover IFP School

 Each year, IFP School organizes promotional initiatives to present its programs in the energy, transport and environment sectors with a view to encouraging the best students to apply.
-The School takes part in more than 15 forums, 5 of which are held abroad.

 + Doctoral theses offers (IFP School website)